 In this example we will be using the Command step in PDQ Deploy.

-(note: the default step is an Install step.
-Simply create a command step and then delete the default Install step).
+1. Open a new PDQ Deploy package.
+Add a Command Step.
+(Note: the default step is an Install step.
+Simply create a command step and then delete the default Install step.)

-- Enter the copy command.
-Here’s an example where we copy all the included files that end with .LNK to the Public desktop of our target computers.
+3. Enter the copy command.
+Here’s an example where we copy all the included files that end with .LNK to the Public Desktop of our target computers.

 copy .\*.lnk %PUBLIC%\Desktop /Y